-The UK Research Integrity Office defines misconduct in research24 as including, but not limited to:
+The UK Research Integrity Office defines misconduct in research as including, but not limited to:

-- a) fabrication
+- 1. fabrication

-- b) falsification
+- 2. falsification

-- c) misrepresentation of data and/or interests and/or involvement
+- 3. misrepresentation of data and/or interests and/or involvement

-- d) plagiarism
+- 4. plagiarism

-- e) failure to follow accepted procedures or to exercise due care in carrying out responsibilities for:
+- 5. failure to follow accepted procedures or to exercise due care in carrying out responsibilities for:

-- i. avoiding unreasonable risk or harm to:
+- a. avoiding unreasonable risk or harm to:

-- humans
+- i) humans

-- animals used in research
+- ii) animals used in research

-- the environment
+- iii) the environment

-ii. the proper handling of privileged or private information on individuals collected during the research.
+- b. the proper handling of privileged or private information on individuals collected during the research.4